se-edu/learningresources/contents/java/Spring.md

 _Figure 1.
 Overview of the Spring Framework_

 ### Benefit 2: Easy Integration
-Spring is designed to be used compatible with many other frameworks of Java, for example
+Spring is designed to be compatible with many other frameworks of Java, for example
 <tooltip content="Struts is an open source framework that extends the Java Servlet API and employs a Model, View, Controller (MVC) architecture.">
 <i>Struts </i>
 </tooltip>and
 <tooltip content="Hibernate is an object-relational mapping tool for the Java programming language.
 It provides a framework for mapping an object-oriented domain model to a relational database.">
 <i>Hibernate</i>
 </tooltip>.
-Spring framework do not impose any restriction on the frameworks to be used together.
+It does not impose any restriction on the frameworks to be used together.

 ### Benefit 3: Strong Community Support
 Spring is an open source framework led by [Pivotal](https://tanzu.vmware.com/) Software and backed by a large consortium of organizations and individual developers.
-This means that it remains relevant, as evident by the ever increasing number of projects under its umbrella, which is ever increasing.
+This means that it remains relevant, as evident by the ever increasing number of projects under its umbrella.

 ### Benefit 4: Usability
 One of the key aspects of any framework's popularity is how easy it is for developers to use it.